vijilAI/docs/source/components/harnesses.md

 # Harnesses

-Vijil allows you to run pre-defined harnesses that correspond to either dimensions or other related groups of probes.
-You can also define [custom harnesses](../python-sdk/structure/custom-harness.md) to better fit your organization's priorities.
+Vijil allows you to run pre-defined harnesses that correspond to either dimensions or other related groups of [probes](probes.md).

 ## Pre-defined harnesses

-Harnesses allow you to run relevant groups of probes all together.
-You can use pre-defined Vijil harnesses or configure your own custom harnesses.

 Every [dimension](../tests-library/index.md) is a pre-configured harness.
-In addition, each scenario is also a harness.
+In addition, each [scenario](scenarios.md) is also a harness.
 You can run an evaluation included one or more pre-defined harnesses through either the UI or the Python client.

 ### Dimension harnesses